ElizabethEboigbe/Power-BI-Sales-and-Profitability-Analysis-Dashboard/README.md

 ---

 ## Data Cleaning, Preparation & Transformation
 The raw datasets (Transactions, Products, and Country) were cleaned and transformed in Power Query to make them ready for analysis.
-- uploaded the files into power query editor.
 - Standardized data types for dates, numeric values and text.
 - Derived date fields from the Date column: Day, Week of Month, Month Number, Month Name and Year.
 - Formated month name to 3 character (e.g., jan, feb)
 - Merged Product_data into Transactions_data using product ID.
 - Renamed the imported country table to Country_data for clarity and consistency.
 - Handled nulls and removed duplicates where appropriate.
-- Uploaded to desktop

 ---